 The CDPA and Sensitive Data

 The CDPA defines sensitive data as:

 - Any information revealing an adult's immigration status, sexual orientation, religious beliefs, health conditions, or racial or ethnic origins

 Under the CDPA, you can't collect sensitive data without someone's express consent.
 They must take a positive step to show they're happy for you to capture this information e.g. clicking a checkbox.

-If the CCPA applies, you don't need someone's consent to process sensitive data.
-However, you must disclose if you collect or use sensitive data, and you must give people the opportunity to opt out.
+If the CCPA applies, you need someone's consent to process sensitive data.
+Additionally, you must disclose if you collect or use sensitive data, and you must give people the opportunity to opt out.

 Consumer Rights Under the CDPA

 We know you can't collect sensitive data under the CDPA unless a person opts in.
 However, the CDPA also gives people the right to: